'Little People, Big World' Matt Roloff Slammed After Gushing About New Girlfriend Caryn Chandler

-Little People, Big World stars Matt Roloff and Amy Roloff have gone through a divorce over a year ago and have moved on with their respective lives – Amy has found love in Chris Marek while Matt’s new girlfriend is the farm’s manager, Caryn Chandler.
+Little People, Big World stars Matt Roloff and Amy Roloff went through a divorce over a year ago and have moved on with their respective lives – Amy has found love in Chris Marek while Matt’s new girlfriend is the farm’s manager, Caryn Chandler.
 In a rare photo together, Matt gushes about his girlfriend, but fans were not too pleased about it.

 Little People, Big World star Matt Roloff recently shared a rare photo with his new girlfriend, Caryn Chandler, on his Instagram account.
 Per In Touch, Matt explained that he spent Thanksgiving with Caryn in Arizona and asked for her permission to share their photo together.

-Fans who have been following the life of the LPBW star knows that Matt rarely shares a photo with his girlfriend on social media, so the said post gained mixed reactions from followers of the TLC reality show.
+Fans who have been following the life of the LPBW star know that Matt rarely shares a photo with his girlfriend on social media, so the post gained mixed reactions from followers of the TLC reality show.
 Many did not seem to be too happy to see Matt gush about Caryn, with some even going as far as calling them “disgusting.”

-As Cafe Mom notes in its report, some fans felt that Matt and Caryn’s relationship are not genuine at all while others thought that Matt did not deserve to be with someone new after being “horrible” to his ex-wife, Amy.
-Others also thought that Caryn was simply in a relationship with Matt because of his money, specially because she works in the farm and knows the business’ finances.
+As Cafe Mom notes in its report, some fans felt that Matt and Caryn’s relationship is not genuine at all, while others thought that Matt did not deserve to be with someone new after being “horrible” to his ex-wife, Amy.
+Others also thought that Caryn was simply in a relationship with Matt because of his money, especially because she works on the farm and knows the business’ finances.

 I want to stop and take some time out to wish you all a Happy Holiday season .
 No matter where you are, I hope you appreciate the little things and special time with your loved ones.
 Caryn gave me the okay to post this photo we have from dinner last night here in Arizona..
 I’ve had a great few days here full of sunshine and R&R but I sure can’t wait to see those grand babies of mine tomorrow.
 Love Love to You All !